 To address these issues, the project focused on attempts to link the CDM with international climate financing institutions.
 In order to identify ways to strengthen the African CDM, activities were implemented at four different levels:

-The project team developed proposals for better linkage between the CDM and the Green Climate Fund and also on ways to promote dialogue on linking market mechanisms with climate finance institutions.
-The proposals range from using the CDM validation process to quantify the climate action impacts of GCF projects to direct promotion of CDM activities via financing from the Green Climate Fund.
-Another project-related activity involves support for individual CDM pilot projects in efforts to obtain access to climate financing.
-The project was also designed to raise awareness to the positive contribution made by the CDM in Africa.
-This involved holding public events, publishing policy papers and other print and digital media.
-In addition, the project team supported decision-makers from government and administration by means of conceptional work on the question of how successful components of the CDM can be transferred to Article 6 of the Paris Agreement.
+The project team developed proposals for a better linkage between the CDM and the Green Climate Fund (GCF).
+The proposals range from using the CDM validation process to quantify the mitigation impacts of GCF projects to direct promotion of CDM activities via financing from the GCF.
+Another project-related activity supported individual CDM pilot projects to obtain access to climate financing.
+The project was also designed to raise awareness about the positive contribution made by the CDM in Africa.
+This involved holding public events and publishing policy papers as well as other print and digital media.
+In addition, the project team supported decision-makers from government and administration by means of conceptional work on the question of how successful components of the CDM could be transferred to Article 6 of the Paris Agreement.
 The project team also analysed options to enable the continuation of CDM activities under the Paris Agreement’s Article 6.

-During the lifecycle of the project, which has since been completed, the project team produced a number of publications and discussion papers on linking the CDM with the Green Climate Fund (GCF).
-In addition to the technical analysis, the project sparked dialogue with Central African stakeholders, bringing them into the international debate by means of side events and publications.
+The project, which has now been completed, has produced a number of publications and discussion papers on linking the CDM with the Green Climate Fund.
+In addition to the technical analysis, the project sparked dialogue with key African stakeholders, bringing them into the international debate by means of side events and publications.
 At practical level, the project supported selected CDM projects in the acquisition of climate financing.
-This enabled identification of the opportunities available to CDM project developers in securing their investment via climate financing and also of the challenges they face in that process.
+It also demonstrated the opportunities and challenges that CDM project developers have in securing their investments through climate financing.

-Other Organisations Involved: Perspectives Climate Group GmbH, AERA Group
+Other Organisations Involved: Perspectives Climate Group, AERA Group

 Contact: Sandra Greiner, firstname.lastname@example.org